Dark-skinned female smiling to herself in library with headphones, books, laptop

 Many international students who arrive with a chosen major weren’t actually the ones who chose it.
 That can make the notion of changing to something else seem intimidating or even impossible.
 Consider a student who expressed strong excitement over Fashion Design but whose parents told her to pursue a Math degree.
 She tried to persuade her parents but to no avail.
 Still, in explaining that math just felt too difficult for her, her parents were open to a switch to a different area of study in which she had expressed some interest: Human Resources.
 While such conversations with family may not result in your top choice of major, there may well be a middle ground discovered in the negotiation.
 That process can help you find and articulate that spark of excitement to help in your career search.

-Related: Staying Connected to Your Home Country and Family
+Related: How to Stay Connected to Your Home Country While in the US

 You’re heading to another country for university—this is the opportunity of a lifetime.
 Make sure you’re making the most of it by pursuing an academic area you’re truly passionate about.
 And if it comes down to it, you can always change majors if you land on something that wasn’t how you expected it to be.
 The ultimate goal is for you to receive a degree in something that will lead you to a successful career and happy life.